+9. What is the name of the required nonprofit, nongovernmental or tribal organization (or designated division or program) with experience and expertise in providing legal representation by an attorney to victims of domestic violence, dating violence, sexual assault, and/or stalking?
+(Note: this may be the lead applicant or a project partner.)

+10. Does the applicant propose to serve victims on tribal lands?

+If yes, what percentage of the requested funding does the applicant propose to use to support victims on tribal lands?

+11. Does the application propose to support pro bono activities?
+Pro bono activities include training, mentoring, supervision, or coordination of volunteer attorneys.

-- 9. Does the applicant currently offer in-house legal representation that is, representation by attorneys who are employed by the applicant for victims of domestic violence, dating violence, sexual assault, and/or stalking? - 10.
-Does the applicant propose to serve victims on tribal lands? - If yes, what percentage of the requested funding does the applicant propose to use to support victims on tribal lands? - 11.
-Does the applicant propose to address the OVW Priority Area: Advance equity and tribal sovereignty as essential components of ending sexual assault, domestic violence, dating violence, and stalking by improving outreach, services, civil and criminal justice responses, prevention, and support for survivors from historically marginalized and underserved communities, particularly those facing disproportionate rates or impacts of violence and multiple barriers to services, justice, and safety?
+- If yes, what percentage of the requested funding does the application propose to use to for pro bono activities? - 12.
+Does the applicant propose to address the OVW Priority Area: Advance equity and tribal sovereignty as essential components of ending sexual assault, domestic violence, dating violence, and stalking by improving outreach, services, civil and criminal justice responses, prevention, and support for survivors from historically marginalized and underserved communities, particularly those facing disproportionate rates or impacts of violence and multiple barriers to services, justice, and safety? - 13.
+Does the applicant propose to address the OVW Priority Area: Strengthen efforts to prevent and end sexual assault, including victim services and civil and criminal justice responses? - If yes: Applicants proposing to address the sexual assault priority should refer to the OVW Priority Areas section of the solicitation.
+Applicants must select the option below that best describes their proposed project. - Does the application address the sexual assault priority by focusing 100 percent of grant-funded activities on sexual assault, including at least 80 percent of activities focused on legal services for victims of non-intimate partner sexual assault? - Does the application address the sexual assault priority area by focusing 50 percent or more of grant-funded activities on legal services for victims of sexual assault, including non-intimate partner sexual assault?